DailyDAC

 Don’t Leave Valuation to Chance

-To find out how much a business is worth you may need to hire a business appraiser.
+To find out how much a business is worth, you may need to hire a business appraiser.
 An appraiser is a professional who provides a disinterested, independent “opinion of value” of a business.
-Appraisers can provide business valuations in the event of a sale, estate or gift-planning issues, for tax purposes, for litigation or in the event of bankruptcy or restructuring.
+Appraisers can provide business valuations in the event of a sale or for estate, gift-planning, tax, or litigation purposes.
+They can also provide valuations in the event of bankruptcy or restructuring.

 Hiring the Right Business Appraiser

 You must determine what type of valuation you need and what measure of valuation you will use.
 There are various kinds of appraisal and valuation experts.
-When selling equipment, you will want to look for an equipment appraiser; when selling real estate, a real estate appraiser.
-But when selling your business as a going concern you will want a business appraiser (also called a business valuation expert) to determine proper value.
+When selling equipment, you will want to look for an equipment appraiser.
+When selling real estate, find a real estate appraiser.
+But if you need to sell your business as a going concern, you will want a business appraiser.
+This person, also called a business valuation expert, will determine the proper value.

 Accreditation

 Many business appraisers or valuation experts are accredited by a governing body and have received a professional designation.
-This means the appraiser has received training or has a certain level of experience in their field.
-This does not mean that an appraiser who is not accredited is not qualified to perform the appraisal engagement.
-However, it may be a factor worth including as you consider who to hire, especially in high stakes situations such as litigation or bankruptcy.
+This means the appraiser has received training or has a certain level of experience in their field, not that they’re not qualified to perform the appraisal engagement.
+It may, however, be a factor worth including as you consider who to hire.
+This is especially important in high-stakes situations such as litigation or bankruptcy.

-Business appraisers with a professional designation are required to adhere to a code of ethics that requires “independence.”
-This means that the appraiser’s relationship with his or her client is not that of an employee or agent.
-A professional appraiser is retained as an “independent” expert and is to be an advocate only of his or her professional opinion of value.
-It is important to understand that this type of client relationship is different from that with the business owner’s attorney, accountant or business broker.
+Business appraisers with a professional designation must adhere to a code of ethics.
+This code requires “independence.”
+The appraiser’s relationship with their client is not that of an employee or agent.
+A professional appraiser is retained as an “independent” expert and is to be an advocate only of their professional opinion of value.
+It is important to understand that this type of client relationship differs from that with the business owner’s attorney, accountant, or business broker.

-The most widely recognized accrediting organizations and the initials representing the particular credential granted to a professional who has earned that organization’s accreditation are:
+The most widely recognized accrediting organizations, along with the initials representing the credential granted to a professional who has earned that organization’s accreditation, are:

 CBA Certified Business Appraiser Institute of Business Appraisers (IBA)